RELICS: Properties of z>5.5 Galaxies Inferred from Spitzer and Hubble Imaging Including A Candidate z~6.8 Strong [OIII] Emitter: Results

 Two of these objects (PLCKG287+32-698 and 777) are multiple images in a quadruply imaged system, first discovered by \cite{Zitrin2017}.
-In addition to finding the same redshift for both images analyzed here, we find convincingly similar physical properties with both Methods, as can be seen in Figures \ref{fig:histograms1} and \ref{fig:histograms2} ($\rm{M_*}\sim10^{8-9}M_\odot$, sSFR $\sim 10 \rm{Gyr}^{-1}$).
+In addition to finding the same redshift for both images analyzed here, we find convincingly similar physical properties with both Methods, as can be seen in Figure \ref{fig:histograms} ($\rm{M_*}\sim10^{8-9}M_\odot$, sSFR $\sim 10 \rm{Gyr}^{-1}$).
 We note the third lensed image in this system, PLCKG287+32-2235, is included in our catalog but is not significantly detected in \textit{Spitzer}.
 The fourth lensed image PLCKG287+32-2977 was discovered in WFC3/IR F110W imaging but lands outside RELICS imaging in other WFC3/IR filters and was thus excluded from the \cite{Salmon2018} selection and this work.

 The last object we focus on in this section, PLCKG287+32-2013, yields some similarities to two galaxies confirmed by ALMA with [CII] by \citep{Smit2018}.
-They are of similar observed brightness (apparent magnitude $\sim24.9$), similar SFRs (within the uncertainties), and have similar IRAC colors. \cite{Smit2018} argue that an elevated [OIII]+H-$\beta$ EW suggests a higher [CII] EW, potentially meaning that there are chances with ALMA follow-up for these objects to be able to place them on the infrared excess-UV slope (IRX-$\beta$) relation.
+They are of similar observed brightness (apparent magnitude $\sim24.9$), similar SFRs (within the uncertainties), and have similar IRAC colors. \cite{Smit2018} argue that an elevated [OIII]+H-$\beta$ EW suggests a higher [CII] EW, potentially meaning a more likely detection with ALMA follow-up for these objects.
+This would allow us to place them on the infrared excess-UV slope (IRX-$\beta$) relation.
 Additionally, such extreme EWs are indicative of potential Ly-$\alpha$ emission \citep{Roberts-Borsani2016,Oesch2015,Zitrin2015,Stark2016}, and CIII] (e.g., \citealp{Hutchison2019}) presenting opportunities for ground-based infrared spectroscopy.